Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 Februari 2025 11.28.16 UTC
+- WIB: Selasa, 11 Februari 2025 12.26.32 UTC
-- WITA: Selasa, 11 Februari 2025 12.28.16 UTC
+- WITA: Selasa, 11 Februari 2025 13.26.32 UTC
-- WIT: Selasa, 11 Februari 2025 13.28.16 UTC
+- WIT: Selasa, 11 Februari 2025 14.26.32 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational